mikeberezanich/DungeonCrawler/README.md

 <li>Implement controls</li>
 <li>Add music</li></ul>
 <br>Bugs:
-<ul>Array out of bounds exception on character attempting to move when at edge of floor</ul>
+<li>Array out of bounds exception on character attempting to move when at edge of floor</li>
 <ul></ul>